 3. Golds and blues of sunset over Assynt and the Minch from the summit of Cul Mor

 A sunset panorama from the summit of Cul Mor, looking to the west and over The Minch to the Outer Hebrides.

 The Assynt hills silhouetted against the pastel shades of red and orange to the west as the sun slowly sets.
 Suilvan, Canisp, Quinag with Foinaven and Arkle in the far distance.

-Rob on location at the summit of Cul Mor, admiring the view and capturing the sunset to the west.
+Rob on location at the summit of Cul Mor, admiring the view and capturing the spectacular sunset to the west.